BCLibraries/burns-exhibits/content/boland/eddie's district.md

 {{< /galleryrow >}}

-An independent consultant report stated that the Armory closure would have an adverse impact on the economy, but McNamara was not swayed.
+Even an independent consultant report stated that the Armory closure would have an adverse impact on the economy, but McNamara was not swayed by any of the arguments.
 After a long fight, Boland was forced to concede that the Armory would close in 1968.

 {{< galleryrow >}}